20 Different Types of Snakes in Louisiana

 2. Southern Watersnake

 Southern Watersnake is also one of the types of snakes in Louisiana.
-Within their habitat, the majority of freshwater sources are in Louisiana, where the Southern Watersnake can be found.
+Within their habitat, most freshwater sources are in Louisiana, where the Southern Watersnake can be found.

 Everywhere you go—lakes, ponds, rivers, wetlands, marshes, and streams—look for them.
 They can frequently be seen sunbathing on branches that hang over the water.